Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Correlation Analysis

 \section{Correlation Analysis}

-Table \ref{tab:correlation_bfi_xs}, \ref{tab:correlation_bfi_2} and \ref{tab:correlation_ipip} present the correlation analysis between self-reported and human-perceived personality scores using the BFI-2-XS, BFI-2, and IPIP-NEO-120 questionnaires, respectively.
-All three tables show a weak correlation between human-perceived personality and those evaluated via standard tests.
+Table \ref{tab:correlation_bfi_xs} presents the correlation analysis between self-report and human-perceived personality scores using the BFI-2-XS, BFI-2, and IPIP-NEO-120 questionnaires.
+While Agreeableness consistently demonstrates moderate positive correlations, Conscientiousness shows weak or negative correlations in several cases, such as -0.01 in the Social Support task with BFI-2-XS.
+Extraversion also shows near-zero correlations in the social support task,, with values of 0.08 (BFI-2-XS), 0.02 (BFI-2), and -0.03 (IPIP-NEO-120).
+These results show a weak correlation between human-perceived personality and those evaluated via standard tests.